royalosyin/Projection-Conversion-Between-NZTM-and-LatLon/README.md

 Only provide two public functions public nztm_geod, geod_nztm

-tm_geod                                                                                                                                       !*   Routine to convert from Tranverse Mercator to latitude and longitude. */
+nztm_geod                                                                                                                                       !*   Routine to convert from Tranverse Mercator to latitude and longitude. */
     !*   Method based on Redfearn's formulation as expressed in GDA technical  */ !*   manual at http://www.anzlic.org.au/icsm/gdatm/index.html

-geod_tm
+geod_nztm
     !*   Routine to convert from latitude and longitude to Transverse Mercator.*/ !*   Method based on Redfearn's formulation as expressed in GDA technical  */ !*   manual at http://www.anzlic.org.au/icsm/gdatm/index.html              */